 What’s in a Budget?

 Full or part time, every RV’er should plan to set up a maintenance and repair budget, contributing to it on a regular basis.
-The actual amount to have set aside will vary, based on a number of factors, including whether or not you’re a DIY’er, how big or old your rig is, and how often you travel.
+The actual amount to have set aside will vary, based on a number of factors, including whether or not you’re a DIY’er, how big or new your rig is, and how often you travel.
 Keep in mind that prices will vary wildly from one RV to another: new tires for a small class C can often be found for under $150 a piece, whereas a large class A’s might run over $600.
 Older motor homes will require more maintenance and repairs than a newer one, as a general rule.
 Planning ahead in this case and creating an “emergency fund” for unexpected expenses in addition to a regular upkeep budget can be hugely helpful.

 Non-Optional: Roadside Assistance